 - 1. Help us understand the context of computer science in your school and classroom.
 Is there a state or local mandate to include computer science instruction? - 2.
-Why did you select the Data Analysis micro-credential, and what is your current level of comfort with incorporating computer science content and instruction into your core curriculum? - 3.
-Describe the student population you serve (such as demographics, grade level, location, etc.) and how these students will benefit from your professional development in the Data Analysis micro-credential. - 4.
+Why did you select to earn the Networks and the Internet micro-credential, and what is your current level of comfort with incorporating computer science content and instruction into your core curriculum? - 3.
+Describe the student population you serve (such as demographics, grade level, location, etc.) and how these students will benefit from your professional development through the Networks and the Internet micro-credential. - 4.
 In the field of computer science, women and minorities are underrepresented.
-How will you intentionally differentiate instruction to engage and inspire underrepresented groups through the design of your unit? - Passing: Passing: Response provides accurate information that justifies the reason for choosing this microcredential to address specific needs of both the teacher and the student.
+How will you intentionally engage and inspire underrepresented groups through the design of your unit? - Passing: Passing: Response provides reasonable and accurate information that justifies the reason for choosing this micro-credential to address specific needs of both the teacher and the student.
 Educator includes a learning goal that describes what they hope to gain from earning this micro-credential.
 Specific details about how you will engage and inspire underrepresented minorities and girls are included.